preshykene/alx-low_level_programming/0x02-functions_nested_loops/README.md

-This is a read me file for nested loops and function
+This is a readme file for nested loops and function